jhillacre/stationeers-scripts/docs/scripts/water-temp-control.md

 | Liquid Pipe Valve | Any | Optional | Opens to route loop fluid through exterior radiators or cold plumbing. |
 | Liquid Pipe Heater | Any | Optional | Injects heat into the loop when the fluid is below the cold threshold. |

-## Device Labeling
-Not required.
-The script uses network-wide batch writes to target all connected valves and heaters of the specified types.

-## Screws
-Not used.
-The controller operates entirely through batch hashes.

-## Stack
-Not used.

 ## Batch
 - `liquidpipeanalyzer` targets every liquid pipe analyzer on the network to fetch the average loop temperature and a pressure sample.
 - `liquidpipevalve` opens or closes all liquid pipe valves when the loop overheats (`>= 40 C`) to vent heat through exterior radiators or exchangers.